hionpu/obsidianQuartz/content/000 Leet/BOJ 2042 - Segment Tree 1.md

 ## Conclusion

-These three insights reveal that segment trees are more than just a clever coding trick—they're a systematic approach to hierarchical problem decomposition.
-The binary indexing creates a predictable structure, the initialization establishes clear responsibilities, and the query logic maximizes efficiency by aggregating at the highest possible level.
+These insights reveal that segment trees are more than just a clever coding trick—they're a systematic approach to hierarchical problem decomposition.
+The binary indexing creates a predictable structure, the bottom-up initialization builds the tree from leaves to root, and the query logic maximizes efficiency by aggregating at the highest possible level.

 Understanding these principles makes segment trees feel less like magic and more like elegant engineering.
 Whether you're implementing range sum queries, range minimum queries, or more complex operations, these fundamental concepts remain the same.